internetarchive/dweb-mirror/API.md

 archiveui: # Anything relating to display of the Archive UI
   directory: [ ... ] # Where to look for the files for the Archive UI - uses first - expands ~/xx and ./xx and * etc
   apps: # Each application can have its own configuration
-    http: # Relating to mirrorHttp.js
+    http: # Relating to serving
-    crawl: # Relating to crawl.js
+    crawl: # Relating to crawling
   upstream: "dweb.me" # Where to find an upstream server, typically "dweb.me"
 ```